-When something has become spoiled, it is time to repair the damage.
-In the world of human affairs, self-indulgence and corruption grow like weeds in an untended garden; they must be faced squarely, and rooted out through bold action.
-Eliminating corruption -- and the sloppiness that leads to corruption -- is one of the most ennobling of all human enterprises, as it clears the way for fresh, new beginnings.
-Such repair leads to supreme success.
+When something is rotting, it is time to repair the damage.
+In the world of human affairs, self-indulgence and corruption grow like weeds in an untended garden: they must be faced squarely and rooted out through bold action.
+Eliminating corruption—and the sloppiness that leads to it—is an ennobling human enterprise, as it clears the way for fresh, new beginnings.
+Such repair efforts ultimately lead to supreme success.

 This is a time to be lean and efficient.
 The weeds must be rooted out before the whole garden is lost.
-Fighting decay, indifference and corruption is not a simple matter; the steps must be evaluated carefully, and planning should precede action.
+Fighting decay, indifference, and corruption is not a simple matter; the steps must be evaluated carefully, and planning should precede action.
 Resist the temptation to strike out prematurely.
-Gather strength around you, and marshal your inner resources, because arresting decay requires a strong effort.
+Gather strength around you, and marshal your inner resources—arresting decay requires a strong effort.
 When you do act, pay close attention to the process.
 Make your strike as precise and clear as the path of the surgeon’s knife.

 Explore Any I Ching Hexagram